PokemonGoMap/RocketMap/docs/extras/Speed-Scanning.md

 To do the initial scan in an hour so, at -kph 35, it takes about half a minute to get to a the next location to scan, and you will want to be able to scan all cells in about 10 minutes, so the workers Cells / 20.
 If you reduce the -kph from 35 by half, increase the workers by double.

+> How many workers will I need after the initial scan is done?

+This will depend on the spawn density of your area.
+If the Spawns Reached percentage is 100%, you should be able to reduce the number of workers.

+> What if I don't have enough workers?

-SpeedScan will work with less workers, although it will take longer than an hour for the initial scan.
-After the initial scan, the number of workers is dependent on the spawn density.
-More or less workers may be required than during the initial scan to cover all new spawns.
+SpeedScan will work with less workers, although it will take longer than an hour for the initial scan and may take a while raise the TTH found percent.

 > What should I set scan delay (-sd) to?